 - Requiring employees to work “Off the clock”

-- Misclassifying employees as salaried employees when they should be hourly employees based on their specific job duties
+- Misclassifying employees as salaried employees when they should be paid hourly wages based on their specific job duties

 - Misclassifying employees as independent contractors instead of as employees

-A Pensacola Fl overtime attorney at the Law Office of J.J.
+An overtime attorney at the Law Office of J.J.
 Talbott has the experience and knowledge to advise, counsel and represent employees in their claims for overtime and unpaid wages.
-In fact, in the last 5 years, JJ Talbott has collected over 25 million dollars in unpaid overtime for employees.
+In fact, in the last 5 years, J.J.
+Talbott has collected over 25 million dollars in unpaid overtime for employees.
 Employees who believe that they have been denied wages need to act promptly and not delay as important statutes of limitations apply that may bar these claims if a claim is not filed within the applicable deadlines.
 We can help guide you through the complaint process and fight for the wages that you are owed.
-Call the Law Office of JJ Talbott today for your free consultations with an experienced overtime lawyer in Pensacola, FL.
+Call the Law Office of J.J.
+Talbott today for your free consultations with an experienced overtime lawyer in Pensacola, FL.
 You can also review some answers to frequently asked Unpaid Wage and Overtime questions by clicking here.